Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Rank-1 Subalgebras of the Lie Algebra

-In order to use this proposition, we need to know something about $\sl_2$-subalgebras of the Lie algebras of exceptional groups.
-The following is a theorem of David Stewart and Adam Thomas \cite{stewartthomas2016un}, specialized to the case of $G=E_6,E_7$, for which we need it.
+Suppose that $L(\bG)\downarrow_H$ has a unique submodule isomorphic to $V$, and that this is a summand, so that the quotient $L(\bG)\downarrow_H/V$ has no quotient isomorphic to $V^*\cong V$.
+By \cite[Lemma 6]{ryba2002}, we have that $V$ possesses a non-singular trace form, and then we apply Block's theorem \cite{block1962} to see that $V$ is a simple Lie algebra of type $\slf_2$. \end{proof}

-\begin{thm} Let $g=E_6$ and $p\geq 7$, or $G=E_7,E_8$ and $p\geq 11$.
-The $\sl_2$-subalgebras of $L(G)$ are in one-to-one correspondence with the nilpotent orbits of $L(G)$, with a bijection being realized by sending an $\sl_2$-subalgebra to the nilpotent orbit of largest dimension intersecting it non-trivially. \end{thm}
+In order to use this proposition, we need to know something about the $\slf_2$-subalgebras of the Lie algebras of exceptional groups.
+The following is a theorem of Stewart and Thomas \cite[Theorem 1.2]{stewartthomas2018}, specialized to the case of $\bG=E_6,E_7,E_8$, for use in this paper and a later one on $\SL_2$-subgroups of $E_8$.

-Along with the proof of this theorem, Stewart has representatives for the nilpotent orbits intersecting each of these $\sl_2$s, in a GAP file.
-When the $\sl_2$ is in bijection with a nilpotent class not of order $p$, there are two nilpotent classes that intersect the $\sl_2$, and for $p\geq 5$ and the $\sl_2$ not restricted we give the other class that intersects it for $E_6$, $E_7$ and $E_8$ in Tables \ref{t:sl2classesE6}, \ref{t:sl2classesE7} and \ref{t:sl2classesE8} respectively.
-All of these classes have order $p$, and hence $e$ and $f$ lie in different nilpotent orbits of $L(G)$ when the $\sl_2$ is not restricted.
-This yields the following corollary.
+\begin{theorem} Let $\bG=E_6$ and $p\geq 7$, or $\bG=E_7,E_8$ and $p\geq 11$.
+The classes of $\slf_2$-subalgebras of $L(\bG)$ are in one-to-one correspondence with the nilpotent orbits of $L(\bG)$, with a bijection being realized by sending an $\slf_2$-subalgebra to the nilpotent orbit of largest dimension intersecting it non-trivially. \end{theorem}